Are there children involved?

 How we can help

-If you are experiencing a marital breakdown and want to know who gets the house when you get divorced then give us a call on 0808 139 1606 or email us at [email protected]
+If you are experiencing a marital breakdown and want guidance on who keeps the house when you get divorced then give us a call on 0333 888 0404 or email us at [email protected]

 We have offices throughout North Devon and Somerset and offer a range of flexible funding options for people who are seeking a divorce or need legal help dealing with the financial consequences of the marriage breakdown.